Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

 ### Special Location References

+!!! warning "TODO: Move these to a 'standard' mods can also use."

 Special location references can be used to point to predefined directories.
 The available references are:

 - `$ModFolder`: The root folder of the current mod.